Duck Real Estate

 Schooner Ridge is located in the heart of Duck.
 This subdivision has very nice amenities as well including an ocean front pool and an indoor pool and a racquetball court.
 At the end of the 1980’s it was considered the top subdivision in Duck.
 Duck Landing and Four Seasons were built by the same developers in the late 1990’s.
 Because these subdivisions were developed later than most of Duck, they have newer homes in them.
 All three of these subdivisions has outstanding amenities and are just what the doctor ordered for people with active lifestyles.

 As a result of Duck’s fine qualities sales prices are higher here than average.
 Buyers see value in what Duck has to offer and are willing to pay for it.
 Fortunately, it also remains a favorite of vacationers so the rental income helps offset these higher prices.

-Future growth in Duck will be limited mostly to renovating existing homes and tearing down older homes.
+Because most Duck lots already have homes on them, future growth in Duck will be limited mostly to renovating existing homes and tearing down older homes.
 Duck is known throughout the building community for its strict development regulations.
 It is the only municipality on the Outer Banks that requires a landscape plan for residential development.
 These regulations will insure that future homes built in Duck will be limited in size.

 The rental season in Duck runs from Memorial Day to Labor Day but off season rentals in this area are growing especially in the fall.
 Most stores and restaurants remain open into October and some are staying open much longer than that.
 Off season visitors are also encouraged to come to Duck for with events like an art festival and jazz festival.
 The new town park along the sound on the old Food Lion property is large enough to easily handle these events and should also help increase visitors during the shoulder seasons.
 In the future Duck’s charm should continue to keep the area as a favorite vacation spot for Outer Banks visitors and buyers.